YosysHQ-GmbH/ivy/README.md

 SystemVerilog designs, for strengthening proofs of SVA properties, and for describing strategies for proving those invariants and SVA properties.

-IVY can be thought of as a proof-assistent
+IVY can be thought of as a proof-assistent for digital circuits and formal safety properties.

 The IVY tool
 - can formally prove invariants and SVA properties to be correct,